Martin Mull: Acting

-In late 2004 and in 2013's Netflix-produced Season 4 of Arrested Development, Mull portrayed Gene Parmesan, a private investigator.
+In late 2004 and in 2013's Netflix-produced fourth season of Arrested Development, Mull portrayed Gene Parmesan, a private investigator.
 From 2008 to 2013, he had a recurring role on the show Two and a Half Men as Russell, a humorous drug-using and drug-selling pharmacist.
 During 2008 and 2009, Mull guest starred in two episodes of the television series Gary Unmarried, as Allison's father.
+He appeared as Holbrook in the 2010 action comedy film Killers.
 In 2015, he appeared in two episodes of the TV series Community as George Perry, the father of Britta Perry.
-He also starred in the Fox television sitcoms Dads (2013-14) and The Cool Kids (2018-19), the latter with David Alan Grier, Vicki Lawrence, and Leslie Jordan.
+He also starred in the Fox television sitcom Dads (2013–14), I'm Sorry (2017–18), and The Cool Kids (2018–19), the latter with David Alan Grier, Vicki Lawrence, and Leslie Jordan.
 In 2016, Mull appeared as guest star in the satirical TV series Veep, a role that earned him an Emmy nomination.
-His later credits included The Ranch, Brooklyn Nine-Nine, and Bob's Burgers.
+His later credits include The Ranch, Brooklyn Nine-Nine, and Bob's Burgers.